1988 24 Hours of Le Mans: Finish and post-race

 The works Spice team ran reliably finishing 13th, unlike so many of their rivals, and cruised to a 33-lap (480 km) win in the C2 class.
 They almost caught the Toyota, and their only hindrance had been two pitstops in the first hour to fix blown fuses, and a driver's door left open.
 Their sister car had been running third in class, chasing the ADA team.
 However, soon after midday it was retired when the engine broke.
 The ADA had pitted after the formation lap to get a new ignition box fitted, but after that had run extremely reliably and finished a distant, but deserved, second-in-class.
 Not classified was the Rondeau.
 Sadly, in its farewell race, it had a troubled run.
 Electrical issues cost several hours during the night, and then in the morning another hour was lost replacing a rear suspension upright and gear selector.
 Despite a reliable drive after that, and running at the finish, Lombardi was just 5 laps short of the necessary 70% distance-mark to be classified.

 The success of the WM-Peugeot was capitalised on by the parent company, who named their new sporty hatchback the "405" in honour of the milestone achievement.

-Was the caution of the Sauber-Mercedes team over their cars justified?
-It was impossible to tell.
-However, they had no further tyre problems in the rest of the season and went on to win four of the remaining six races in the championship.
+They went on to win four of the remaining six races in the championship.
 It was the first year in the Group C era (starting in 1982) that a Porsche had not won a single Championship race.
-After an enthralling, highly-competitive season with Sauber-Mercedes, Jaguar retained its Championship, not least due to the treble points for the Le Mans victory.
+Jaguar retained its Championship, not least due to the treble points for the Le Mans victory.

 At the end of the year, FISA announced its new format for the World Championship: it would be 12 races.
 Apart from the 24 hours at Le Mans, the other races would be 400-500km length to fit TV coverage.
 There would also be a 2-year transition to a new generation of 3.5-litre engines.
 While a number of manufacturers expressed interest, Porsche took the opposite view – announcing their full works withdrawal from sports-car racing and the end of its support for their customer teams.